Theatre artists are an essential part of any society, as they reflect and comment upon that society in the most fundamental ways

 Partnerships with key cultural organizations alongside the promotion of student engagement with the wider arts community is integral to student learning within the Theatre Arts Program.
 Students visit performances spaces weekly to develop an expanded understanding of contemporary art practices and historical traditions in art.

-A full Academic Program in addition to the Theatre Arts Program ensures each student achieves a comprehensive VCE education.
+A full Academic Program in addition to the Theatre Arts extension Program ensures each student achieves a comprehensive VCE education.

 THEATRE ARTS FACULTY